-If you are not making stock from scratch I encourage you to do so.
+If you are not making stock from scratch, I encourage you to do so.
 I like to use a whole chicken for stock.
 It gives the stock a great deep flavor, at the same time yields tender chicken meat for other uses like salads, soups, etc.

-FYI: most purchased chicken stock or bases contain autolyzed yeast extract and are usually very high in sodium.
 Autolyzed yeast extract is a substance that results when yeast is broken down into its constituent components.
 It naturally contains free glutamic acid, or monosodium glutamate, and is often used as a less expensive substitute for MSG.
-For me, that is a good enough reason to make my own soup or chicken stock.
+For me, that is a good enough reason to make my own soups or chicken stock.

-As with all other stocks I sometimes reduce stock to a glace, pour into an ice cube tray, and freeze.
 Once frozen, I shake them out from the tray, store the frozen cubes in freezer bags and use them as needed.

 Chicken stock

-Chicken Stock
+Homemade Chicken Stock

 Chef Norbert